 Just off Livingston Avenue up the hill from Spy Run, social media commetns say it was struck by lightening in 2001 and burned to the ground.
-Discussed August 19, 2018 on You are positively from Fort Wayne, if you remember...
+Krees Skating discussed several times on You are positively from Fort Wayne, if you remember...
 Archived group only visible to existing members on Facebook.
 A September 18, 2011 comment shows their Krees Skating label.
 Mentioned in a comment February 21, 2023 on True Fort Wayne Indiana History on Facebook.

 Built around 1926, 912 S. Calhoun Street, it originally housed a dimestore.
 See Kresge-Groth Building history with photos and timeline on midtowncrossing.net.
 Discussed June 15, 2016 on You are positively from Fort Wayne, if you remember...
 Archived group only visible to existing members on Facebook.

 Kroger Grocery Stores

 1950s stores discussed September 10, 2017 on You are positively from Fort Wayne, if you remember...
 Archived group only visible to existing members on Facebook

 6532 W. Cook Road, kuehnertdairy.com.
 The Kuehnert family of Fort Wayne was establish in the 1890s, so the farm is now operated by the fifth and sixth generation of farmers.
 Looking at the World Through Holstein-Spotted Glasses by by Jackie Barber published June 5, 2013 on Winners Drink Milk American Dairy Assoication of Indiana blog.
 Kuehnert Dairy Farm & Fall Festival published on Visit Fort Wayne.